 Regardless of your status in Canada, if you travel to the country from any foreign country you will be subject to additional screening measures at the Port of Entry and you will be mandated to self-isolate for 14 days upon arrival.
 If you do not have a plan for your 14 day self-isolation, you may be denied entry.

 With a health crisis and financial crisis it’s critical that you have the means to support yourself financially if finding employment in Canada is expected to be a challenge.
 If you have employment arranged, we urge you not to make any further plans until the health crisis settles down.
-Circumstances are changing every hour, so please be patient.
+Circumstances are changing regularly, so please be patient.

 Please note that immigration regulations are changing rapidly during the coronavirus outbreak in Canada.
 For up-to-date travel advice and information on how it may be possible to extend the validity period of your travel documents, please visit the COVID-19 and travel to Canada page on our sister website, Moving2Canada.com, and read the relevant instructions for the program you have been approved under.

 My immigration or work permit application is in progress, how long will it take to receive final approval?

 Canada’s immigration authorities have told applicants to expect delays in processing in the coming months.
 Applications are still being accepted and processed for most programs, but delays are likely.
 Please refer to this Government of Canada page for the latest information.